systemd/systemd/docs/PORTABLE_SERVICES.md

 `portablectl`.

 1. It must contain an executable that shall be invoked, along with all its dependencies.
-If binary code, the code needs to be compiled for an architecture compatible with the host.
+Any binary code needs to be compiled for an architecture compatible with the host.

 2. The image must either be a plain sub-directory (or btrfs subvolume) containing the binaries and its dependencies in a classic Linux OS tree, or